Empirical Bayes Matrix Factorization: Introduction

 \section{Introduction}

 Matrix factorization methods are widely used for inferring and summarizing structure in multivariate data.
 In brief, these methods represent an observed $n \times p$ data matrix $Y$ as:

-where $L$ is an $K \times n$ matrix, $F$ is a $K \times p$ matrix, and $E$ is an $n \times p$ matrix of residuals.
+where $L$ is an $K \times n$ matrix, $F$ is a $K \times p$ matrix, and $E$ is an $n \times p$ matrix of residuals (whose entries we assume to be normally distributed, although the methods we develop can be generalized to other settings; see Section \ref{sec:nongauss}).
 Here we adopt the notation and terminology of factor analysis, and refer to $L$ as the ``loadings'' and $F$ as the ``factors''.

-The model \eqref{eqn:fa} can be motivated in many ways, but one interpretation is that each row of $Y$ can be approximated by a linear combination of underlying ``factors" (rows of $F$), which -- ideally -- have some intuitive or scientific interpretation.
+The model \eqref{eqn:fa} has many potential applications.
+One range of applications arise from ``matrix completion" problems \citep[e.g.][]{fithian2018flexible}: methods that estimate $L$ and $F$ in \eqref{eqn:fa} from partially observed $Y$ provide a natural and effective way to fill in the missing entries.
+Another wide range of applications come from the desire to {\it summarize and understand} the structure in a matrix $Y$: in \eqref{eqn:fa} each row of $Y$ is approximated by a linear combination of underlying ``factors" (rows of $F$), which---ideally---have some intuitive or scientific interpretation.
 For example, suppose $Y_{ij}$ represents the rating of a user $i$ for a movie $j$.
 Each factor might represent a genre of movie (``comedy", ``drama", ``romance", ``horror'' etc), and the ratings for a user $i$ could be written as a linear combination of these factors, with the weights (loadings) representing how much individual $i$ likes that genre.
 Or, suppose $Y_{ij}$ represents the expression of gene $j$ in sample $i$.
 Each factor might represent a module of co-regulated genes, and the data for sample $i$ could be written as a linear combination of these factors, with the loadings representing how active each module is in each sample.
-Many other examples could be given across many fields, including psychometrics, economics, text modeling, and population genetics.
+Many other examples could be given across many fields, including psychology \citep{ford1986application}, econometrics \citep{bai2008large}, natural language processing \citep{bouchard-etal-2015-matrix}, population genetics \citep{Engelhardt2010}, and functional genomics \citep{stein2018enter}.